Mum who fled Singapore with daughter, 9, before custody hearing faces arrest

 The terms of the father’s access include video calls three times a week with the child, and three weeks of access during the child’s summer holiday – alternating between when the father will come to Singapore to spend time with her, and when the child will spend time with her father in the United States.

-The man had told the judge the ex-wife had turned off the microphone and speaker so that both father and daughter cannot hear each other.
-She even covered the child’s face so that the father cannot even see her.
+The man had told the judge his ex-wife had turned off the microphone and speaker so that both father and daughter could not hear each other.
+She even covered the child’s face so that the father could not see her.

 When the dispute between both parties continued to worsen, the father applied to the court to vary the access orders.